epatt29/CT-exercise/README.md

 # High-level process executed by GitHub Action:
 * Checkout exercise repo
 * Authenticate to Azure
-* Provision associated resources
-* Invoke custom script extension to complete a silent install of Apache, MySQL, and PHP, then create basic PHP page.
+* Provision associated resources and invoke custom script extension to complete a silent install of Apache, MySQL, and PHP, then create basic PHP page.

 # Goals to improve automation
 * Push updates to VMs based on a successful GitHub pull
+* Pull script URI instead of manually including in ARM template